Ranked #1 Children's Hospital by U.S. News & World Report

 How Boston Children's Hospital approaches muscle weakness

 Your child's muscle weakness can be caused by several different diseases, and treatment cannot begin without sussing out the real cause.
-At Children's, doctors have several tests available to diagnose the cause of your child's weakness.
+At Boston Children's, doctors have several tests available to diagnose the cause of your child's weakness.
 Once the diagnosis is nailed down, several treatment programs, including physical therapy programs, are at hand to help your child live a normal life.

 The future of pediatrics will be forged by thinking differently, breaking paradigms and joining together in a shared vision of tackling the toughest challenges before us.”